 Also, the parents usually must be notified of the emancipation proceeding.
-Parents may object to the proceeding.
-In Illinois, if a parent objects to an emancipation proceeding, it ends the case without emancipation, whereas in Michigan a parent's objection will only possibly result in the court dismissing the matter.
+Parents may object to the proceeding, however.
+In Illinois, if a parent objects to an emancipation proceeding, it ends the case without emancipation, whereas in Michigan a parent's objection will only result in the court possibly dismissing the matter.

 Best Interests of the Child

 Before issuing an emancipation ruling, the court will decide what's in the minor's best interests.
 While these criteria vary by state, common factors include:

 State laws may require additional information.
 For example, emancipation petitions in Georgia must include the names of adults who know about the minor's circumstances, such as his or her school counselor, landlord, and pastor.
 If there’s no state law specifically addressing emancipation procedures, then common law or cases previously decided on the issue of emancipation will determine what the child must do or prove in order to be emancipated.

 Have Questions About an Emancipation Ruling?
 An Attorney Can Help

 Emancipation is an important process that will have a significant impact on your life.
 But are you ready for the process and what will follow?
 There's no reason to go through this alone.
 Instead, an experienced family law attorney can help advise you about your rights during the process and can also be your advocate in court.
 Find a family law attorney licensed to practice in your area today.